 Rural development models have evolved significantly, reflecting planners' changing perspectives on understanding and addressing the complexities of rural life.
-Traditionally, these strategies relied heavily on exogenous models emphasizing external resources and expertise to determine development pathways.
-This approach often resulted in dependency, weakened local agencies, and insufficient community engagement in the development process.
-Consequently, many rural areas have become stagnant and disconnected from their unique socio-cultural contexts.
+Traditionally, these strategies relied

-In contrast, contemporary paradigms emphasize endogenous development, prioritizing local resources and community participation (Olmedo & O'Shaughnessy, 2022).
-This approach fosters local ownership and empowerment, enabling communities to define their development paths.
+In contrast, contemporary paradigms emphasize development, prioritizing local endogenous resources and community participation (Olmedo & O'Shaughnessy, 2022).
+This approach fosters local and empowerment, ownership enabling communities to define their development paths.
 It encourages shared governance and resilience by building partnerships among local actors and aligns with complexity theory, which acknowledges the unpredictable nature of social change (Vercher et al., 2023).